 Update: While this approach is still useful, we’ve developed a topic clustering algorithm that enables us to know exactly which content to create, in what order, that consistently delivers insanely fast results.
 If anything here doesn’t work (APIs change over time), reach out to me on LinkedIn or Twitter.

-There are two primary things we’re focused on when it comes to our SEO agency:
+There are two primary things we’re focused on when it comes to our SEO consultancy:

-Saving time, energy, and resources is absolutely critical for an SEO agency to stay profitable and scale.
+Saving time, energy, and resources are absolutely critical for an SEO agency to stay profitable and scale.

 Many agencies do this by delegating the work to junior SEO who lack experience or outsourcing it entirely to white-label vendors.

 This inevitably leads to quality being diluted if not obliterated if checks and balances aren’t put in place.

 We take a different approach at Ardent Growth.
 Instead of scaling by delegation, we scale by intelligent automation.

 How we do this with keyword research is what I’ll be discussing in this article as well as how you can do it too.